 Heart Disease/ Problems and Screening

 If you have a family history of heart disease or sudden death, or you have symptoms of heart disease {chest pain, discomfort on the chest during exertion, shortness of breath or rapid palpitations (feeling your heart beating fast)}, please see your GP who can arrange for you to have a proper cardiac assessment.
-Please remember such assessment may not be instantly available, but continuing to run with these symptoms may be catastrophized!!
+Please remember such assessment may not be instantly available, but continuing to run with these symptoms may be catastrophic!!

 Do NOT Run if You Feel Unwell